Web SDK setup

 Service workers

-On the next step of web push configuration, you will be provided the OneSignalSDKWorker.js
+On the next page of web push configuration, you will be provided the OneSignalSDKWorker.js

 service worker file.

-Our web SDK defaults to looking for this file in the root of your site.
-If you want to change our service worker file location, name, scope and/or use multiple service workers on your site, this is where you can update those settings.
+Our web SDK defaults to look for this file in the root of your site.
+If you want to change our service worker file location, name, and/or scope, this is where you can update those settings.

 - Path to service worker files is path to the directory you will put these files.